draios/kubernetes-sysdig-metrics-apiserver/README.md

 - [Credits and License](#credits-and-license)

 ## New version upgrade
-This version needs the unified workload labels, workload.name and workload.type to get it to work.
+This version needs the unified workload labels, workload.name and workload.type to make it work.

-In the last version, the hpa only was asking for the namespace and the service name, in order to check the cluster and the The workload we have added two new fields.
+In the last version, the hpa only was asking for the namespace and the service name, in order to check the cluster and the workload we have added two new fields.

-In the old hpa definition, the metricName field was for example `net.http.request.count` now in the new version, the metric has to be `deployment;net.http.request.count` if the pod you want to scale is a deployment, if you want to scale a statefulset then your metric name should be `statefulset;net.http.request.count`
+In the old hpa definition, the target name field was for example `name: kuard` now in the new version, the target has to be `name: deployment;kuard` if the pod you want to scale is a deployment, if you want to scale a statefulset then your target name should be `statefulset;kuard`

-In order to get your cluster name, you have to change your metric server.
+In order to get your cluster name, you have to change your metric apiserver.
 In the new version, you have to add a new environment variable named `CLUSTER_NAME`.
 In the folder `deploy` you will see an example.